 Scale 1/75 Length 965mm Beam 153mm Sailing weight 2kgs

 The model is based on a glassfibre hull with full plating, freeing ports, bulwarks and port detail moulded into the hull.
-Computer generated plastic, printed in 6 colours is used for the decks and superstructure to give quick and crisp assembly.
+Computer generated LASer CUT PARTS in 1/5mm, 1mm & .5mm HIPS plastic is used for the decks and superstructure to give quick and crisp assembly.

 A full set of fittings in cast light alloy and plastic give the finishing touch to the model adding the vital clutter that is so much part of this attractive little merchant ships appeal.